Teamkronos/mobile_device_market_leader/README.md

-# Topic: Finding Mobile Device Market Leaders Through An Interactive Visualization & Self-Organizing Mapping(SOM)
+# Topic: Finding Mobile Device Market Leaders Through An Interactive Visualization & Self Organizing Mapping(SOM)

 * The dataset contains 213 companies that produced different mobile devices from 1989 to 2012.
 * There are 16 dimensions with 3162 rows